MetriqOrg/go/services/horizon/internal/docs/reference/endpoints/metrics.md

 #### History

-Horizon maintains its own database (postgres), a verbose and user friendly account of activity on the Stellar network.
+Horizon maintains its own database (postgres), a verbose and user friendly account of activity on the Lantah Network.

 |    Metric     |  Description                                                                                                                               |
 | ---------------- |  ------------------------------------------------------------------------------------------------------------------------------ |